interplaynetary/free-association/README.md

 - ↓Real Mutual-Playing → ↓Free Association
 - ↓Free Association → ↓Real Social-Material Coordination via Associations with Real Contributors

-**On Transitive Self-Actualization and Transitive Self-Actualization:**
+**On Transitive Self-Actualization:**

 Transitive self-actualization refers to the ripple effect of contributions as they spread beyond a single hub of interaction.
 Rather than an isolated A → B relationship, we see A helping B in a way that not only meets B’s needs but empowers B to help C, D, and so on.
 This means that *one’s actions to help a neighbor* do not stop once that neighbor’s need is fulfilled; instead, **the neighbor’s newly enhanced capacity** to help others becomes part of the original contributor’s indirect contribution as well.
 In a free-association framework, these “transitive” contributors seed a chain reaction of material and social support that expands the web of mutual-fulfillment.
+Again, your surplus doesn’t vanish—it flows to those who directly/indirectly align with your needs/desires/values/goals etc. (and vice-versa), *creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network*.

 When Node A helps Node B, and Node B in turn supports Node C, Node A ends up benefiting from an environment where Node C is stronger or better able to meet Node A’s needs in the future—even though A and C may never interact directly.
 In terms of self-actualization, fulfilling a single node often unlocks opportunities for fulfilling an entire network, because **every node’s fulfillment contributes to the overall capacity for support.** Thus, transitive contributors demonstrate that *individual well-being is always embedded in collective well-being*.

 ---

+## Additional Topics

 <details>
   <summary><b><i>How this differs from equity</i></b></summary>